meisam-hasan/TMSCricInfo/Readme.md

 ## App Build

 Use the `eas build:configure` command to generate the `eas.json` file.
-After making the necessary modifications to this file, you can easily build the app for the Play Store or iOS.
+After making the necessary modifications to this file, you can easily build the app for the Play Store or iOS.Run this command to build `eas build --profile preview`

 ## Technical Discussion